collective-soundworks/soundworks-plugin-audio-streams/README.md

 # `@soundworks/plugin-delay` (to update)

-> [`soundworks`](https://github.com/collective-soundworks/soundworks) plugin that just defer its initialization.
-Created for testing the plugin manager life cycle (let us know if you find any other use case from that, ...).
+> [`soundworks`](https://github.com/collective-soundworks/soundworks) plugin that just defers its initialization.
+Created for testing the plugin manager's life cycle (let us know if you find any other use cases for that).

 ## Table of Contents